CUCC Expedition Handbook

 key exchange

-You need this so that you can upload your edited code to the git repo on the server.
+You absolutely need this so that you can upload your edited code to the git repo on the server.
+And currently the initial download and setup requires it too.

 Follow this link to register a key with the expo server to get git access if you have not already cloned the :troggle: repo.